bashfulrobot/nixos/README.md

 - I do use Home Manager, but not in the usual pattern.
 - I hated having two different locations to configure the same application if I had to (or wanted to) use base nix and home manager config.
 - So, I figured out how to have it all in one file.
   The `modules/desktops/gnome/default.nix` have an excellent example of this.
-In that file you will see:
+In that file, you will see:

 ```nix
 # Above is traditional NixOS config